The following article, authored by Fleeson Gooing paralegal Cheryl L. Clark, was originally published in the Journal of the Kansas Bar Association.

 RECENT STATUTORY DEVELOPMENTS

-Kansas courts have consistently interpreted the Kansas Restraint of Trade Act (KRTA), K.S.A.
+By Ali Marchant Kansas courts have consistently interpreted the Kansas Restraint of Trade Act (KRTA), K.S.A.
 50-101 et seq., in a manner consistent with federal antitrust law, which applies a “rule of reason” to determine whether a restraint against trade is reasonable, and as a result, legal.
-In relation to non-compete ag… Read Article
+In relation to non-co… Read Article

-It is not uncommon for an employment agreement to include a provision prohibiting an employee from competing with his or her employer upon termination of employment.
+By Ron Campbell It is not uncommon for an employment agreement to include a provision prohibiting an employee from competing with his or her employer upon termination of employment.
 These provisions are generally enforceable under Kansas law.
-It is longstanding Kansas public policy that freedom of contract is not to be interfe… Read Article
+It is longstanding Kansas public policy that freedom of contract is not to be interfer… Read Article

 Fleeson Gooing members John Gerdes and Kent Meyerhoff co-authored a chapter in the recently published Kansas Bar Association handbook, Kansas Corporation Law and Practice, Fifth Edition.
 The chapter is entitled “Foreign Corporations Doing Business in Kansas.”
 The chapter addresses many of the issues facing out-of-state cor… Read Article

-The first concrete product of the aviation industry in the City of Wichita manifested in 1917 with the manufacture of the single-engine, 60-horsepower Cessna Comet.
+By Dan Lawrence The first concrete product of the aviation industry in the City of Wichita manifested in 1917 with the manufacture of the single-engine, 60-horsepower Cessna Comet.
 In subsequent decades, the activities of Lloyd Stearman, Clyde Cessna, Walter Beech, and other entrepreneurs cemented the city’s identity as … Read Article